fuxster/fillit/README.md

-# fillit
+### Group project - Fillit

-Long story short:
+## Description

-"Your program will take a file as parameter which contains a list of Tetriminos and arrange them to create the smallest square possible."
+Given a maximum of 26 Tetrominos make the smallest square possible.

-This was a group project.
+Tetrominos will be represented from A to Z in the given order, non-filled points will be represented by a dot.